S-Lowes/Code-Institute-MS3/README.md

 - The website allows the user to find and read recipes created by themselves or by other users.
 - The website is responsive across different devices.
 - Navigation bar is responsive and condenses into a icon on smaller devices.
-- User's recipes act in a similar way to a hero image in enticing users to the website.
+- User's recipes act in a similar way to a hero image in enticing new users to the website.
 - It is easy to create recipes via the dynamic form.
 - The same form is used to edit the recipes making this very simple.
 - Footer contains links to social media websites that open in a new tab.
-- Registration is simple and the acceptable formats for password and username is explained.
+- Registration is simple and the acceptable formats for a username and password are explained.
 - Confirmation messages appear after completing actions such as registering, logging in, editing & creating a recipe.

 ## Data Schema

 ![Data Scheme](documentation/images/db_diagram.png)

 MongoDB was used to host the database.
-Ingredients, Amount and Measure were originally going to kept in the same array.
+Ingredients, Amount and Measure were originally going to be kept in the same array.
 However, after speaking with tutor support I was persuaded away from this.
 I combine these arrays with pythons Zip function and then display this within cook.html.
 I opted to use an image URL after receiving an email from Student Care suggesting I do so.

 ## Taking The Project Further (Additional Features)